 Since 2016 all effective pesticides to control Leather Jackets have been banned from the UK in both the horticultural and agricultural sector, therefore there is no longer any chemical control available.
-Organic or mechanical approach is currently the only option.
+Organic or mechanical approach like the makeover we are offering is currently the only option.

 Here are our top tips for identifying and controlling these pesky critters:

 - The easiest way to check for the larvae is to dig a series of small test holes with a fork, to a depth of about three inches below the lawn surface.

 - Pay particular attention to any areas of turf which appear stressed or thinning, particularly around the edges in shady areas, next to a fence or wall etc. If your lawn has been affected you will notice that the root structure will be very weak.

 - Where possible try to eliminate the grubs from the lawn before they cause any more damage.
 The most effective solution is to either cover the whole lawn (or just the affected area) overnight with black plastic sheeting – this encourages the grubs to come to the surface so they can be brushed off and destroyed.

 If a lawn has become extremely bare the grubs will need to be eradicated before re-seeding or turfing is carried out.
 This might take some time, so try rotovating and leaving the soil so birds and other natural predators can feed on the grubs.
 Lawntech’s sister company Hewlett Turf & landscapes Ltd can rotovate your lawn quickly and easily to assist with this.